Recent Updates and Changes in NAAC Guidelines 2024

 Institutional Digital Ecosystem: Categories & Modules

-A. Core Academic & Learning Solutions
+A. LearnQoch AI powered Core Academic & Learning Solutions

 Facilitates modern teaching and learning while tracking student progress, assignments, assessments, and course outcomes.